Sometimes you just want an easy trip.

 How to Get to Playa del Carmen

-The closest major airport is Cancun International Airport, about an hour’s drive away.
+Flights to Playa del Carmen arrive into the closest major airport, Cancun International about an hour’s drive away.
 Arrange transportation to your hotel before arrival, take a standard taxi with a fixed rate, rent a car, or take the ADO bus from the airport to Playa del Carmen.

 We took the ADO bus.
 It was easy and cheap.
 Purchase your tickets at the airport just after getting your luggage and passing through border control and customs.
 A single one-way ticket costs 178 MX or about $10 USD.
 The bus leaves you in Playa along 5th Avenue where you can walk or take a local taxi to your accommodation.

 I used cashback rewards to pay for a stay at La Pasion Boutique Hotel by Bunik.
 The hotel has pretty grounds which includes a rooftop pool, a bar, and a lounge area.
 The staff was very friendly and the rooms comfortable with great AC.
 Free water and breakfast were included in the rate.

 The hotel is just 3-4 blocks from the beach and 5th Avenue.
 We were close enough to everything but could sleep peacefully at night.
 There was also a Walmart just a couple blocks from the hotel, as well as the bus station for our return trip to the airport.
 Check latest prices in Playa del Carmen or Book Now.

 The beach, 5th Avenue, and many of the main tourist areas are entirely walkable.
 For points further off in town, taxis are widely available.
 There should be flat rates between 25-100 MX for downtown and in town destinations, so agree to a price before getting in the car.